f-stop 15th Anniversay StoryWhat is your first memory of f-stop or f-stop bags?

 Tell us something you discovered about your f-stop bag(s) you didn't know until you got the bag into use or in the field?

-One of the things that surprised me the most, despite i knowed having that quality, was the ability to keep my equipment dry in the middle of a big rain.
+One of the things that surprised me the most, and already I knew about the great quality, was the ability to keep my equipment dry in the middle of a big rain.

 Which bag and ICU combo do you use most frequently, and what do you carry in it? (you can send a photo of your loaded/packed ICU)